top of page

 • Commissioned by a consortium organized by Andy Collinsworth, Sonoma State University, and Thomas Seddon, Washburn University

-• Available for consortium members in October 2023 with exclusivity until December 31, 2024; available for the public starting at January 1, 2025.
+• Available for consortium members in October 2023 with exclusivity until December 31, 2024; available for the public starting January 1, 2025.

 • Program notes: